knostic/AgentSonar/README.md

 Also check out:
 - **OpenAnt:** https://github.com/knostic/OpenAnt/.
 [OpenAnt](https://knostic.ai/openant) is an open source LLM-based vulnerability discovery product that helps defenders proactively find verified security flaws while minimizing both false positives and false negatives.
 Stage 1 detects.
 Stage 2 attacks.
 What survives is real.
-- If you want to manage this at enterprise scale, check out how [Knostic](https://knostic.ai/) helps you discover and secure your agents, coding assistants, MCP servers/extensions/skills, etc. Drop me a line for a demo, or visit our website on: https://knostic.ai/Knostic helps you with visibility and control of your agents, coding assistants, and MCP/extensions/skills, from Cursor and Claude Code, to Copilot and Cowork.
+- If you want to manage this at enterprise scale, check out how [Knostic](https://knostic.ai/) helps you discover and secure your agents, coding assistants, MCP servers/extensions/skills, etc.

 ## What AgentSonar does and how it works